Providing a detailed summary of our experiences from our six-country trip for those curious about Europe’s current travel conditions

 Final word

-Always be aware of the Covid risk and have contingency plans if you test positive for Covid.
+Always be aware of the COVID risk and have contingency plans if you test positive for COVID.
 There are many stories of people testing positive while traveling.
 This is not over, and caution needs to be taken.

 We wish you safe travels and extraordinary adventures!